olfrank/WineSupplyChainDApp/README.md

 ├── SupplyChainTest.js
 └── VigneronRoleTest.js
 ```

 Core contract (Ownable.sol): This contract controls ownership and transfer of ownership.
 Implements:
     * Ownable – Defines the owner of the contracts
-    * Secondary – Allows ownership of contract to be transferred

 Base contract (SupplyChain.sol): This contract holds all common structs, events and base variables.
 Implements functions that track:
 * Product ID
 * Product UPC
 * Origin Information
 * Origin Actor (Farmer ID, Farmer Name, Farmer Location etc)
 * Misc. organisation information (e.g., Farmer Info)
 * Longitude and Latitude of Origin Coordinates (e.g., Farmer’s long/lat)
 * Product Notes
 * Product Price

 Access Control (WineAccessControl.sol): This contract controls the access for each actor in the supply chain.
-Each actors role is distinct with no overlap in their acces abilities.
+Each actors role is distinct with no overlap in their access abilities.